lance-gg/lance/docs/MyFirstGame.md

 }
 ```

-## Step 2: Implement the MyGameEngine class
+## Step 2: Implement a GameEngine Sub-Class

-The game engine class runs on both the server and the client, and executes the game's logic.
+The **GameEngine** sub-class is called **Game**.
+It runs on both the server and the client, and executes the game's logic.
 The client runs the game engine to predict what will happen, but the server execution is the true game progress, overriding what the clients might have predicted.

 For Pong, we will need to bounce the ball around the board, and check if it hit a paddle.
 We will also need to respond to the user's up/down inputs.
 Find the GAME ENGINE section, which defines the *GameEngine* sub-class.
 The *Game* class implements the actual logic of the game.

 ### The Constructor and Registering your Game Objects
 The methods are **constructor()** and **registerClasses()**.
-The constructor creates a physics engine, and registers listener functions for the game.
-The method **registerClasses()** registers the list of GameObject classes with the Lance serializer.
+The constructor creates a physics engine, and registers event handler functions for the game.
+The method **registerClasses()** registers the list of DynamicObject sub-classes with the Lance serializer.

 ```javascript
 constructor(options) {